Crystal Clear – How to Clean a Beer Glass

+Have you trained your bartenders on how to clean a beer glass?
 A bad glass can ruin a good beer — and a customer’s experience.
-Teach your bartenders the five steps toward a “beer-clean” glass:
+Train your bartenders the five steps toward a “beer-clean” glass:

 1. Start with a clean, three-compartment sink.
 Sink one should be filled with warm water and glass cleaner, and should feature an overflow pipe to maintain a constant water level and a funnel strainer to catch residue when glasses are emptied.
 Number two should be filled with cool water, with a slow but steady stream allowed to run throughout the washing process.
 Number three is filled with a sanitizer and clean, cool water.